-The wall at the end of the church, inside the facade, was the perfect place for the representation of the Judgment Day, and on the side walls of the smaller naves was the procession of the saints of the Greek church, each one of them with their particular features.
-The Holy Fathers and Priests were represented with the long robes wore by Byzantine priests, while the Apostles still wore the toga of the ancient Greek philosophers: some, like Peter, Paul, John, and Andrew were always bearded; others, like Thomas and Philip, were always beardless.
-In the dome’s pendentives were large multi-winged seraphim, while at the top inside the dome, a band representing the prophets surrounded an image of the Supreme Maker’s hand emerging from a cloud.
+The wall at the end of the church, inside the facade, was the perfect place for the representation of the Judgment Day and on the side walls of the smaller naves was the procession of the saints of the Greek church, each one of them with their particular features.
+The Holy Fathers and Priests were represented with the long robes wore by Byzantine priests, while the Apostles still wore the toga of the ancient Greek philosophers: some like Peter, Paul, John, and Andrew were always bearded; on the contrary others like Thomas and Philip were always beardless.
+In the dome’s pendentives were large multi-winged seraphim, while at the top inside the dome there was a decorated band representing the prophets surrounded an image of the Supreme Maker’s hand emerging from a cloud.
 This is the classic repertoire of early Byzantine art previous to the iconoclastic controversy.
-In such initial period the theological element dominated over the pious or devotional; in subsequent periods, Byzantine art gave more importance to episodes related to the Gospel and even to the lives of the saints.
+In such initial period the theological element dominated over the pious or devotional.
+In subsequent periods, Byzantine art gave more importance to episodes related to the Gospel and even the lives of the saints.

 *Anastasis: From the Greek, meaning resurrection.
 The term refers most commonly to the Resurrection of Jesus.

 *Deesis: In Byzantine art, and later Eastern Orthodox art generally, the Deësis or Deisis (Greek for “prayer” or “supplication”), is a traditional iconic representation of Christ in Majesty or Christ Pantocrator: enthroned, carrying a book, and flanked by the Virgin Mary and St. John the Baptist, and sometimes other saints and angels.
 Mary and John, and any other figures, are shown facing towards Christ with their hands raised in supplication on behalf of humanity.